Quickly Jump to:

-With a Playback Premium subscription, MIDI Cues can be added to any song in your setlist directly in Playback.
+With a Playback Pro subscription, MIDI Cues can be added to any song in your setlist directly in Playback.

-Tap and Hold the Edit button to open the Edit mode menu.
-Select the MIDI Cues Edit mode.
+Tap the Edit button to open the Edit mode menu and select the MIDI Cues Edit mode.

 While a song is highlighted, scroll to anywhere on the timeline and tap the + icon on the playhead to add a MIDI Cue to any of the 8 available MIDI Buses: